apresdev/apres-terraform/modules/aws/aws_accounts_config_workloads/README.md

 # Account configuration for Workload Accounts

 This module is meant to be applied to every AWS account where you deploy workloads, per region.
-It sets up CloudWatch Logs with KMS encryption, and if enabled allows API Gateway to log to CloudWatch Logs.
-It also creates an S3 bucket for Load Balancer access logs, by default keeping access logs for 365 days.
+It sets up the following:
+* CloudWatch Logs with KMS encryption
+* If enabled, allows API Gateway to log to CloudWatch Logs.
+* Creates an S3 bucket for Load Balancer access logs, by default keeping access logs for 365 days.
 The bucket name will be `<account-id>-workloadconfig-<region>-load-balancer-logs`.
+* Adds the ECS event lifecyle to monitor for ECS tasks that are in a crash loop.

 ## AWS IAM Permissions

 The following permissions are required to use this module, shown as a Policy snippet in JSON.
+Replace `${AWS::AccountID}` with the AWS Account ID where this is deployed, and `${AWS::Region}` with the region where this is deployed.

+In addition to the permissions below, the permissions of the [ecs_events](../ecs_events/README.md) will also need to be applied!

 ```json
 {